ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks alb rollback`
 {: #cs_alb_rollback}

-This command is deprecated.
-If you need to roll back an update of your ALB pods, you can specify one of the supported image versions in the [`ibmcloud ks alb update` command](#cs_alb_update).
-{: deprecated}

 If your ALB pods were recently updated, but a custom configuration for your ALBs is affected by the latest build, you can roll back the update to the build that your ALB pods were previously running.
 All ALB pods in your cluster revert to their previously running state.
 {: shortdesc}